FusionAuth/fusionauth-site/site/_posts/2020-04-27-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-roles-only-roles-highlighted.png" alt="The secure page after a user has been associated with a role." class="img-fluid" figure=false %}

-Since the role and other claims are encoded in the JWT, which is stored in a cookie, whenever you change any user data in FusionAuth, you'll need log out and log in as that user to see the changes reflected in the ASP.NET Core application.
+Since the role and other claims are encoded in the JWT, which is stored in a cookie, whenever you change any user data in FusionAuth, you'll need to log out and log in as that user to see the changes reflected in the ASP.NET Core application.

 ## Adding custom claims

-You can add in custom claims based on user data, the time of day or anything else.
+You can add claims based on user data, the time of day or anything else.
 In FusionAuth, you add this data to a JWT with a [lambda](https://fusionauth.io/docs/v1/tech/lambdas/jwt-populate).
-This is a JavaScript function which receives the JWT object before it is signed and can modify it.
+This is a JavaScript function that receives the JWT object before it is signed and can modify it.
 Remember way back when we [created the user](https://fusionauth.io/blog/2020/04/28/dot-net-command-line-client) and specified their favorite color as a command line option?
 Well, we're going to send that information down to the ASP.NET Core web application so that it can display that very valuable data.

 A lambda is flexible and can pull from user or registration data.
 You can modify the token by removing attributes also, though there are some that are immutable.
 Here's the lambda: